 National Endowment for the Humanities (NEH) Fellowships

 This fellowship supports postdoctoral scholars in any field appropriate to the Newberry’s collection.
 Applicants must be United States citizens or foreign nationals with three continuous years’ residence.
-Applicants must request at least four and no more than twelve months of support.
+Applicants must request at least 4 and no more than 12 months of support.

 Newberry Consortium in American Indian Studies (NCAIS) Faculty Fellowship

 This fellowship is designed for faculty members at institutions participating in the Consortium.
 Preference is given to scholars at an early career stage.
 Applicants must request at least four and no more than six months of support.

 Newberry Library Undergraduate Seminar (NLUS) Faculty Fellowship

 This fellowship supports professors from DePaul University, Loyola University Chicago, Roosevelt University, and the University of Illinois at Chicago who are selected to teach a semester-long undergraduate seminar at the Newberry.
 For complete information on this program, please see Teaching Opportunities.

 Herzog August Bibliothek Wolfenbüttel Joint Fellowship

-Application deadline for the 2015-2016 academic year: December 1, 2014 for linked long-term fellowship; January 15, 2015 for linked short-term fellowship.
-Applicants for long- and short-term fellowships at the Newberry may also ask to be considered for this joint fellowship providing an additional two-month fellowship in Wolfenbüttel, Germany.
+Applicants for Long-Term Fellowships at the Newberry may also ask to be considered for this joint fellowship, which provides an additional two-month fellowship in Wolfenbüttel, Germany.
 The proposed project must link the collections and describe the materials to be consulted at both the Newberry and the Herzog August Bibliothek.
-Applicants should plan to hold both fellowships sequentially to ensure continuity of research.
-Applicants must follow the general guidelines listed on Apply for Fellowships.
-Project Descriptions must describe the materials to be consulted at both the Newberry and the Herzog August Bibliothek.
+Applicants should plan to hold both fellowships sequentially in order to ensure continuity of research.
+The Newberry’s Review Panel and Awards Committee will nominate a candidate for this joint fellowship, which will be verified by the Herzog August Bibliothek at a later date.
 The award will pay 1,050 EUR per month plus up to 600 EUR for travel expenses.
 For more information, see Herzog August Bibliothek Wolfenbüttel.